splunk/ml-toolkit-docs/readme.md

-# Machine Learning Toolkit & Showcase Readme
+# Machine Learning Toolkit and Showcase Readme

-Machine Learning Toolkit &amp; Showcase documentation ...
+For documentation for the Machine Learning Toolkit and Showcase App, see https://github.com/splunk/ml-toolkit-docs/wiki.